 Rice beer, known as Chhang in Nepali, is prepared from rice.
 The rice is soaked and fermented in a huge barrel for a few days.
 The juice extracted from the barrel is the Chhang, which has a sweet and tangy taste.

 You can have it with any Newari dish.
 In Newari households, it is prepared on special occasions.
 If you want to observe the process of preparing it, you can ask at Newa Lahana.
 They may show you how they prepare Chhang by themselves.

 Aila is an alcoholic beverage with a strong taste.
-It has a totally different taste from Chhang and has a lot of stronger taste than Chhang.
-It is also made at homes by Newar people.
+It has a totally different taste from Chhang and has a lot stronger taste than Chhang.
+It is also made at home by Newar people.

-In an authentic Newari restaurant, Aila is poured in the glass from ‘Anti’.
-‘Anti’ is a traditional Aila pouring kettle like structure container.
+In an authentic Newari restaurant, Aila is poured into the glass from ‘Anti’.
+‘Anti’ is a traditional Aila pouring kettle-like structure container.
 It has a beautiful design and looks antique.
 Aila is also a part of the Newari feast during special occasions and festivals.

 Aila has a uniquely delicious taste.
 That’s why CNN has mentioned Aila in the list of “50 most delicious drinks in the world”.

 Newari food has taken an image of fast food nowadays, but it is healthy and hygienic.
 You can eat them anytime with family and friends.
 It is not heavy on the stomach so, you can even eat them every day.
 The pure and local ingredients of Newari food give the food the capacity to be a global dish.